-- Contention that the sanction does not agree with the level of the violation.
+- Contention that the sanction is inappropriate to the severity of the violation.

-Rights of Complainants and Respondent Parties: Complainants and Respondent parties shall be provided with the following in connection with any investigation, other proceeding used to reach a decision regarding whether any violation of this policy has occurred, or any appeal of a determination of violation or sanction.
+Rights of Complainants and Respondents in Sexual Misconduct Matters: Complainants and respondents shall be entitled to the following in connection with any investigation, or other proceeding used to reach a decision regarding whether any violation of this policy has occurred, or any appeal of a determination of violation or sanction:

 - To be informed of and have access to campus resources for medical, counseling, and advisory services.

-- To be informed in writing of any charge or charges against the Respondent and of the time/date/location of a hearing at least 72 hours before the hearing.
+- To be informed in writing of any charge or charges against the respondent and of the time/date/location of a hearing at least 72 hours before the beginning of a formal investigation.
 The formal statement of charges must state the nature, time, and place of the alleged sexual misconduct.

 - The opportunity/right to speak on one’s own behalf.